NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Mage Hunter.md

 **Prerequisites** superstition instinct
 * * *
-**Trigger** A creature within your reach [[Actions/Cast a Spell|Cast a Spell]].
+**Requirements** You've seen the target Cast a Spell

 * * *

-You use your hatred of magic to lash out at the sight of spellcasting, allowing you to interrupt an enemy's spell.
-Make a melee Strike against the triggering creature.
-If the attack is a critical hit, you disrupt the spell.
+You use your hatred of magic to lash out at a known spellcaster.
+Make a melee Strike against the required creature.
+If you hit and deal damage, the target is [[Conditions/Stupefied|Stupefied 1]], or [[Conditions/Stupefied|Stupefied 2]] on a critical hit, until the beginning of your next turn.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*